kurtosis-tech/zz-deprecated_kurtosis-onboarding-experience/README.md

 kurtosis enclave inspect YOUR_ENCLAVE_ID_HERE
 ```

-Kurtosis will output everything it knows about your enclave, similar but not identical to the one below:
+Kurtosis will output everything it knows about your enclave, similar but not identical to the output below:

 ```
 ======================================== Interactive REPLs ========================================